jonathan-vella/secure-networking-hackathon/challenges/Challenge-01.md

 ## Requirements

 - CMC requires an Azure networking IP address plan presented to them.
-- Design a virtual network solution that is scalable and secure as future workloads migrate, and new applications are designed in the cloud.
+- Solution must be scalable and secure.
+Solution must account for future workloads.
+- Solution must be aligned to the zero trust principles.
 - The primary Azure region CMC will use is East US.
 - Design cross-premises connectivity to the OHND App on-premises from any resources deployed on the Azure Vnet.
 - Plan and document network design and connectivity solution.